-Want to learn how to raise chicks?
-Here's a beginner's guide to bringing up baby, from purchasing baby chickens to keeping a happy coop.
+Want to raise your own backyard chickens?
+Here’s a beginner’s guide to bringing up baby, from purchasing baby chickens to keeping a happy coop.

 Where to Get Baby Chickens